stef/pwdsphinx/GettingStarted.md

 Use whatever your distro provides to daemonize and log the output of servers to have the server automatically started at reboot.

+Congratulations!
+Now invite your friends (and enemies!) to use your instance :) You might also want to setup the whole thing as a tor hidden service, so you can protect the privacy of your users even better, but how to do so is left as an exercise to the dear reader.

 [1] The only thing they can learn is the frequency how often you interact with a certain password, and which passwords belong to the